browserslist/browserslist/README.md

 Get browser versions that match given criteria.
 Useful for tools like [Autoprefixer].

 You can select browsers by passing a string.
-This library will use Can I Use data to return the appropriate list of all matching versions.
+This library will use Can I Use data to return list of all matching versions.

-For example, to select all browser versions that are the last version of each major browser, or have a usage of over 10% in global usage statistics:
+For example, query to select all browser versions that are the last version of each major browser, or have a usage of over 10% in global usage statistics:

 ```js
 browserslist('last 1 version, > 10%');
 //=> ['and_chr 47', 'chrome 47', 'edge 13', 'firefox 43',
 //    'ie 11', 'ie_mob 11', 'ios_saf 9.0-9.2', 'opera 34', 'safari 9']
 ```

-Multiple criteria are combined as a boolean OR.
-In other words, a browser version must match at least one of the criteria to be selected.

-Browserslist will use browsers criterias from:

-1. First argument.
-2. `BROWSERSLIST` environment variable.
-3. `browserslist` config file in current or parent directories.
-4. If all methods will not give a result, Browserslist will use defaults:
-   `> 1%, last 2 versions, Firefox ESR`.

 <a href="https://evilmartians.com/?utm_source=browserslist">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54">